pinguinstall/gwhl/README.md

-# gwhl
+# GWHL
 repository for the GWHL

-The "Gravitational Wave Helper Lib" is a very basic math library with flat data types.
+The "Gravitational Wave Helper Lib" is a very basic math library with flat data types and code as simple as possible.

 Some basic numeric routines are present:
 - basic 3d vector BLAS 1,2,3, with non-standard interfaces